domenic/restify-oauth2/README.md

     Restify-OAuth2, with `"WWW-Authenticate"` and `"Link"` headers as above.
   * If one is supplied, the application displays the contents of the resource.

+TODO: update example public page to use `req.username` to say "hi, username!" if logged in, or "sign up here!" if not.

 [Restify]: http://mcavage.github.com/node-restify/
 [ropc]: http://tools.ietf.org/html/draft-ietf-oauth-v2-30#section-1.3.3